awsdocs/aws-cdk-guide/v2/stacks.md

 ## Working with stacks<a name="stacks-work"></a>

-Stacks are deployed as part of an AWS CloudFormation stack into an AWS *[environment](environments.md)*\.
+Stacks are deployed as an AWS CloudFormation stack into an AWS *[environment](environments.md)*\.
 The environment covers a specific AWS account and AWS Region\.

-When you run the cdk synth command for an app with multiple stacks, the cloud assembly includes a separate template for each stack instance\.
+When you run the `cdk synth` command for an app with multiple stacks, the cloud assembly includes a separate template for each stack instance\.
 Even if the two stacks are instances of the same class, the AWS CDK emits them as two individual templates\.

-You can synthesize each template by specifying the stack name in the cdk synth command\.
-The following example synthesizes the template for **stack1**\.
+You can synthesize each template by specifying the stack name in the `cdk synth` command\.
+The following example synthesizes the template for `stack1`:

 ```
 $ cdk synth stack1